qiuhuachuan/DialogueSafety/README.md

 Due to privacy concerns regarding psychological counseling data, we currently only release the **test set**.
 The data used in this paper is included in the `data` directory.
 The data has been appropriately anonymized.

 Access to our **training set** is restricted to researchers who agree to comply with ethical guidelines and sign a confidentiality agreement with us.
-If you need access to our dataset, please contact Huachuan (`qiuhuachuan@westlake.edu.cn`).
+If you need access to our dataset, please sign the data use agreement in `DataUseAgreement` and contact Huachuan (`qiuhuachuan@westlake.edu.cn`).

 Below is the label description.